MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 > If your organization created multiple *Azure AD* tenants, select the one it uses for Collaborate.
 Click on badge icon on the *right* of the screen to view the list of available tenants.
 > If your organization opened multiple accounts in Partner Center, select the one it uses for Collaborate.
 Click on the account name in the *left* navigation menu to view list of account.

-> [TIP!]
->
-> Before you can download content or submit feedback, you need to join an engagement.
-Depending on how engagement is configured, you will need to:
-> * join via portal
-> * request access via portal
-> * request an invitation from **Engagement Owner** or **Power User** (when your organization is already added to an engagement). this happens offline via other channels such as email.

-### Join an engagement

 3. When authentication is completed, you will see the homepage displaying your name and organization.

 > [TIP!]
-> Homepage will look different for you after join at least one engagement.
-You will see links to resources available to you.
+> Homepage will look different if you partcipate in at least one engagement - you will see links to resources available to you.

-4. Click on the *Join engagements* link to browse the list of *new* engagements available to you and your organization.
-5. Find the engagement you are interested in and click on its name.
-6. Page with detailed engagement information will open.
-Carefully review *Description* and *Terms of use* to make sure you understand engagement purpose and terms.
+### Request access

+Before you can download content or submit feedback, you need to join an engagement.
+Depending on how engagement is configured, you can:
+> * Join via portal
+> * Request access via portal
+> * Ask engagement administrators (users with **Engagement Owner** or **Power User** role) to add you to the engagement using other channels, for example - e-mail.

 > [TIP!]
+> **Power User** is a representative from your organization who manages engagement access.
 > Depending on how engagement is configured, owner approval might be required for users to join.
-Some of the engagements only require acceptance of terms of use.
+Some engagements only require acceptance of terms of use.

+1. Click on the *Join engagements* link to browse the list of *new* engagements available to you and your organization.
+2. Find the engagement you are interested in and click on its name.
+Page with detailed engagement information will open.
+3. Carefully review *Description* and *Terms of use* to make sure you understand engagement purpose and terms of use.
-7. Check *I accept Terms of Use* field and click **Join** or **Request Access** button.
+4. Check *I accept Terms of Use* field and click **Join** or **Request Access** button.

-8. If owner approval *is not required* (**Join** option), engagement will be added to the engagement list and you can start using it.
-If you do not see the engagement - press **F5** to refresh the page.
+5. If owner approval *is not required* (**Join** option), engagement will be added to the engagement list and you can start using it.
+If you do not see the engagement in the list - press **F5** to refresh the page.

-9. If owner approval *is required* you will be asked to provide justification for requesting access. *Engagement owner* ond *Power User* will be notified about access request via e-mail.
+6. If owner approval *is required* you will be asked to provide justification for requesting access. *Engagement owner* ond *Power User* will be notified about access request via e-mail.
 They will review the request and configure engagement access.
 Usually they will notify you when, when access is granted.
 If you do not receive a notification, review the list of engagements to check if your access request was approved.